-2024 2025 2030 ontinue working closely with aroughout the year to further e precision of our emission s, progressing towards more ad specific emissions factors. introduction of emissions n partnership with our as a key aspect of our at to capacity building, thereby accuracy and effectiveness in management.
-Will review Scope 3 emissions reduction progress for the years 2023 and 2024 and set long-term reduction goals towards 2030 - 2050.
-Target to reduce our Scope 3 emissions by 10% against a no action scenario projection using 2022 as a baseline.
+- ► Identified key suppliers to improve accuracy in calculating Scope 3 emissions. - ► Participated in worktables focussed on traceability and harmonised reporting to enhance continuous improvement in emissions management. - ► Actively collaborated with suppliers to obtain more detailed emission factors, thus contributing to the precision of the 2023 emissions inventory. - ► Plan to continue working closely with suppliers throughout the year to further enhance the precision of our emission calculations, progressing towards more accurate and specific emissions factors. - ► Planned introduction of emissions calculator in partnership with our suppliers, as a key aspect of our commitment to capacity building, thereby improving accuracy and effectiveness in emissions management. - ► Will review Scope 3 emissions reduction progress for the years 2023 and 2024 and set long-term reduction goals towards 2030 2050. - ► Target to reduce our Scope 3 emissions by 10% against a no action scenario projection using 2022 as a baseline.